Hovercraft: Early efforts

 In 1915, the Austrian Dagobert Müller von Thomamühl (1880–1956) built the world's first "air cushion" boat (Luftkissengleitboot).
 Shaped like a section of a large aerofoil (this creates a low-pressure area above the wing much like an aircraft), the craft was propelled by four aero engines driving two submerged marine propellers, with a fifth engine that blew air under the front of the craft to increase the air pressure under it.
 Only when in motion could the craft trap air under the front, increasing lift.
 The vessel also required a depth of water to operate and could not transition to land or other surfaces.
 Designed as a fast torpedo boat, the Versuchsgleitboot had a top speed of over 32 kn.
 It was thoroughly tested and even armed with torpedoes and machine guns for operation in the Adriatic.
 It never saw actual combat, however, and as the war progressed it was eventually scrapped due to a lack of interest and perceived need, and its engines returned to the air force.

 The theoretical grounds for motion over an air layer were constructed by Konstantin Eduardovich Tsiolkovsky in 1926 and 1927.

-In 1929, Andrew Kucher of Ford began experimenting with the Levapad concept, metal disks with pressurized air blown through a hole in the centre.
+In 1929, Andrew Kucher of Ford began experimenting with the Levapad concept, metal disks with pressurised air blown through a hole in the centre.
 Levapads do not offer stability on their own.
 Several must be used together to support a load above them.
 Lacking a skirt, the pads had to remain very close to the running surface.
 He initially imagined these being used in place of casters and wheels in factories and warehouses, where the concrete floors offered the smoothness required for operation.
 By the 1950s, Ford showed a number of toy models of cars using the system, but mainly proposed its use as a replacement for wheels on trains, with the Levapads running close to the surface of existing rails.